The 2021 census asked people about their religion. This was a voluntary question, answered by around 94% of respondents.

 In the dashboard below, you can see which constituencies have the largest populations identifying with each religion.

 In general, the highest proportion of those identifying as Christian were in constituencies in the North West of England (19 constituencies) particularly around Merseyside.
-Of those who recorded no religion, 10 of the top 20 constituencies were in Wales.
+Of those who recorded no religion, 15 of the top 20 constituencies were in Scotland.

-Of those who identified as being Muslim, nine of the constituencies to feature in the top 20 were either in London or Birmingham.
-For those identifying as Hindu, 18 of the constituencies to feature in the top 20 were in either London or the East Midlands, of which 14 were in London.
+Of those who identified as being Muslim, 11 constituencies to feature in the top 20 were either in London or Birmingham.
+For those identifying as Hindu, 15 of the constituencies to feature in the top 20 were in either London.
+The largest proportion of Hindus were to be found in Leicester East.

 If you would like to access this information in an alternative format please email papers@parliament.uk and we will review your request.